 - Safety Measures: Fire safety provisions, such as access to fire extinguishers, clear emergency exits, and sufficient spacing between THOWs to reduce fire risks.

-- Utility Standards: Connection to reliable water supply and sewage systems, or approved alternatives like composting toilets, to maintain hygiene and environmental standards.
+- Utility standards: Connection to reliable water supply and sewage systems, or approved alternatives like composting toilets, to maintain hygiene and environmental standards.

 Contact your local council to confirm specific requirements, as they may vary based on your Local Environmental Plan (LEP).